Stereo Calibration

 stereo_model_type: dotboard

-# Stereo ChArUco Method (board params from charuco section)
+# Stereo ChArUco (board params from charuco section)

 stereo_charuco: